<timeline 1980-1985 >

 October 1983

-• During his sabbatical from the music scene, Rich served as interim music minister for Kentwood Christian Church in Grand Rapids, Michigan.
+• During his sabbatical from the music scene, Rich served as interim music minister for Kentwood Christian Church in Grand Rapids, Michigan for about six months.

 Rich: "I'm a volunteer worker at a church here (Kentwood Christian) I like an awful lot.
 Their staff was cut from four to two and I'm helping in several ways.
 I really wanted to get out of Nashville, I felt I was getting self-obsessed there."